The Take-logo

 Ask host to enable sharing for playback control

-What happens when the US ignores its own courts?
-Kilmar Abrego Garcia was deported despite a judge’s order and imprisoned in El Salvador in one of the most notorious prisons in the world.
-The case reveals how gang allegations – often baseless – are still being used to deport immigrants.
-We unpack the decisions making it possible to turn Abrego Garcia’s life upside down.
-In this episode: @nayna_gupta Episode credits: This episode was produced by Tamara Khandaker, Sonia Bhagat and Amy Walters, with Phillip Lanos, Spencer Cline, Kisaa Zehra, Mariana Navarrete, and our guest host, Natasha Del Toro.
-It was edited by Noor Wazwaz.
+A 15-year-old pulls the trigger on a presidential candidate in Bogota, and Colombia’s ghost of political violence suddenly feels very present.
+Is the latest episode of political violence a sign that Colombia's peace process has failed, and can it promise fair elections in 2026?
+In this episode: @JuanitaGoe Episode credits: This episode was produced by Tamara Khandaker, Sonia Bhagat and Haleema Shah with Phillip Lanos, Spencer Cline, Chloe K. Li, Mariana Navarrete, Khaled Soltan, Remas Alhawari and our guest host, Manuel Rapalo.
+It was edited by Kylene Kiang and Noor Wazwaz.
 Our sound designer is Alex Roldan.
-Our video editors are Hisham Abu Salah and Mohannad Al-Melhem.
-Alexandra Locke is the Take’s executive producer.
+Our video editor is Hisham Abu Salah.
+Alexandra Locke is The Take’s executive producer.
 Ney Alvarez is Al Jazeera’s head of audio.
 Connect with us: @AJEPodcasts on Instagram, X, Facebook, Threads and YouTube

 Ask host to enable sharing for playback control

-As Israel continues its assault on Gaza and military raids in the occupied West Bank, thousands of Palestinians - including children - remain in Israeli prisons, many without charge.
-It’s not a new phenomenon, with more than 800,000 Palestinians detained by Israel since the occupation began in 1967.
-On the 51st Palestinian Prisoners’ Day, we speak to a former prisoner about his experience.
-In this episode: @walidhabbas Episode credits: This episode was produced by Sarí el-Khalili, Sonia Bhagat, and Ashish Malhotra, with Mariana Navarrete, Remas Alhawari, Kisaa Zehra, Phillip Lanos, Spencer Cline, and our guest host, Natasha del Toro.
-It was edited by Noor Wazwaz.
+US President Donald Trump has deployed hundreds of troops to Los Angeles in response to protests against immigration raids.
+It’s been widely considered to be an illegal deployment.
+Meanwhile, hotlines to support service members have been seeing an uptick in complaints and questions.
+What happens when those in uniform are ordered to confront the very people they swore to protect?
+In this episode: Episode credits: This episode was produced by Amy Walters, Sonia Bhagat, and Chloe K. Li with Phillip Lanos, Spencer Cline, Melanie Marich, and our guest host, Manuel Rapalo.
+It was edited by Kylene Kiang and Noor Wazwaz.
 Our sound designer is Alex Roldan.
-Our video editors are Hisham Abu Salah and Mohannad Al-Melhem.
+Our video editors are Hisham Abu Salah and Mohannad al-Melhemm.
 Alexandra Locke is The Take’s executive producer.
 Ney Alvarez is Al Jazeera’s head of audio.
 Connect with us: @AJEPodcasts on Instagram, X, Facebook, Threads and YouTube

 Ask host to enable sharing for playback control

-From scientists to students, travellers to the US are being stopped, searched and sometimes sent home for what is on their phones.
-What is the new reality at US borders under President Donald Trump – and how should you navigate it?
-In this episode: @albertmokhiber Episode credits: This episode was produced by Amy Walters, Sonia Bhagat, and Tamara Kandakhar with Phillip Lanos, Spencer Cline, Marcos Bartolomé, Sarí el-Khalili, Mariana Navarrete, Kisaa Zehra, Remas Alhawari, and our host, Natasha del Toro.
-It was edited by Noor Wazwaz.
+After Israel’s strikes on Iranian cities, Iran launches a wave of retaliatory attacks.
+With mass evacuations under way in Tehran, the government struggles to control the growing panic.
+What does this mean for Iran’s future, and how is the leadership reshaping the narrative?
+In this episode: nargesbajoghli Episode credits: This episode was produced by Khaled Soltan and Haleema Shah, with Sonia Baghat, Phillip Lanos, Spencer Cline, Tamara Khandaker, Mariana Navarrete, Remas Alhawari and our host, Manuel Rappalo.
+It was edited by Kyleine Kiang and Noor Wazwaz.
 Our sound designer is Alex Roldan.
-Our video editors are Hisham Abu Salah and Mohannad Al-Melhem.
+Our video editor is Hisham Abu Salah.
 Alexandra Locke is The Take’s executive producer.
 Ney Alvarez is Al Jazeera’s head of audio.
 Connect with us: @AJEPodcasts on Instagram, X, Facebook, Threads and YouTube

 Ask host to enable sharing for playback control